rwharpernc/ED-Rare-Router/README.md

 This version includes distance-based pagination, enhanced result display, rare systems caching, and verified rare goods data.

+## ⚠️ Developer Notes

+**This project is still very much in design and prototyping** as we examine ideas and try new things.

+**This is not ready for release to Alpha or Beta testing.**

+**Important Notes:**
+- Refactors are going to happen frequently
+- Documentation will be kept updated
+- Code is commented

+Features may be incomplete, unstable, or subject to significant changes.
+Use at your own risk.

 ## Overview

 ED Rare Router helps commanders: